Finding ways on how to grow Instagram followers organically might seem complicated for most newbie marketers.

 Instagram is a beautiful virtual world.
 People are very visual creatures.
-They appreciate visuals that provoke an emotion or tell a story.
+They appreciate visuals that provoke emotion or tell a story.
 They spend time here to learn about various lifestyles and products.
 They want to be inspired by what they see.

 Put Images First

 Instagram isn’t the place where you want to say something.
 Then you find an image to complement it.
 The image is the message.
-Start with a high resolution image that communicates a message.
+Start with a high-resolution image that communicates a message.

 There’s a reason YouTube and Instagram are 2 of the top 3 social media platforms.
-People love visual.
+People love visuals.
 Giving people what they want out of these platforms is how to grow Instagram followers organically.

 Make it Stand Out